Valarauka-GH/zmk-config-Corne-ish-Zen/config/README.md

 and inventing symbol locations from scratch, we just place a number row straight across the home row, and use Shift to access the standard associated symbols.
-Shifted symbols can be typed either using the Num button on the left along with the right Shift key, or by pressing both Num and Shift together with the left thumb as a chord.

 The F-keys also go on the same layer, above the number row as usual.

 Only the farthest symbol and F-keys have to move, to comfortable positions on the bottom row.
 The backtick goes over the quote character on the base layer, but this can be moved below the `0` key if you prefer pinky downward curls instead of outward shift.

 ### Navigation layer